tekmaxx/tekmaxx/README.md

 tekmaxx/tekmaxx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-Carnival.. free space where people can find sex partners for having fun! i'm currently learning to how accompolish it!
+Carnival.. free space where people can find sex partners for having fun! i'm currently learnig how to code correctly!